supercat1337/color-scheme/README.md

 ### SystemSchemeStorage

-The SystemSchemeStorage object manages the system color scheme, providing methods to get and subscribe to changes in the scheme.
+`The SystemSchemeStorage object` manages the system color scheme, providing methods to get and subscribe to changes in the scheme.

 Methods:

-onSchemeChange(callback): Subscribes to changes in the system color scheme and calls the provided callback function when the scheme changes.
-Returns an unsubscribe function to stop receiving updates. get scheme(): Returns the current system color scheme, which can be either "dark" or "light".
+-   `onSchemeChange`(callback): Subscribes to changes in the system color scheme and calls the provided callback function when the scheme changes.
+Returns an -unsubscribe function to stop receiving updates.
+-   get `scheme`: Returns the current system color scheme, which can be either "dark" or "light".

 ### PreferredSchemeStorage

-The PreferredSchemeStorage object manages the user's preferred color scheme, storing it in local storage and providing methods to get, set, and subscribe to changes in the scheme.
+`The PreferredSchemeStorage object` manages the user's preferred color scheme, storing it in local storage and providing methods to get, set, and subscribe to changes in the scheme.

 Methods:

-get scheme: Returns the current preferred color scheme. set scheme: Sets the preferred color scheme to a new value, updating local storage and emitting an event if the scheme changes.
+-   get `scheme`: Returns the current preferred color scheme.
+-   set `scheme`: Sets the preferred color scheme to a new value, updating local storage and emitting an event if the scheme changes.
-onSchemeChange: Subscribes to changes in the preferred color scheme, calling the provided callback function when the scheme changes, and returns an unsubscribe function.
+-   `onSchemeChange`: Subscribes to changes in the preferred color scheme, calling the provided callback function when the scheme changes, and returns an unsubscribe function.

 ### CurrentColorSchemeStorage

-The CurrentColorSchemeStorage object manages the current color scheme, storing it in local storage and providing methods to get, set, and subscribe to changes in the scheme.
+`The CurrentColorSchemeStorage object` manages the current color scheme, storing it in local storage and providing methods to get, set, and subscribe to changes in the scheme.

 Methods:

-get scheme: Returns the current color scheme. set scheme: Sets the current color scheme to a new value, updating local storage and emitting an event if the scheme changes.
+-   get `scheme`: Returns the current color scheme.
+-   set `scheme`: Sets the current color scheme to a new value, updating local storage and emitting an event if the scheme changes.
-onSchemeChange: Subscribes to changes in the current color scheme, calling the provided callback function when the scheme changes, and returns an unsubscribe function.
+-   `onSchemeChange`: Subscribes to changes in the current color scheme, calling the provided callback function when the scheme changes, and returns an unsubscribe function.

 ## Functions